FAQs About Autism & ABA Therapy

-What is Autism or ASD?
+What is Autism Spectrum Disorder (ASD)?

 Although everyone with ASD is unique in their own way, people with ASD share some common experiences.
 According to the DSM, which defines mental and behavioral health disorders, the core symptoms of ASD include:

-1. Persistent deficits in social communication and social interaction, which include:
+child doing art at aba center1.
+Persistent deficits in social communication and social interaction, which include:

-• deficits in nonverbal communication
+• Deficits in nonverbal communication

-• stereotyped or repetitive motor movements
+• Stereotyped or repetitive motor movements can include actions like hand-flapping or rocking

 What Causes Autism or ASD?

+The cause of autism or ASD is unknown.
+People of all races, nationalities, and socioeconomic statuses can experience autism.
 Some factors make it more likely for someone to have the condition.
 For instance, some scientific evidence suggests that a child is more likely to be diagnosed with autism spectrum disorder if they also experience one of the following:

 • Having a sibling with ASD